Private Minimum Hellinger Distance Estimation via Hellinger Distance Differential Privacy: Background, notations, and Hellinger distance differential privacy

 \begin{prop} Let the query $w:\mathcal{D}\to \mathbb{R}^{m\times m}$ be a matrix-valued function and $w(D)$ is a symmetric matrix.
 Then the additive mechanism $M(w,D)=w(D)+E$ satisfies $\ep-$HDP, where $E$ is a random upper triangle matrix including diagonals, whose components are i.i.d. random variables with distribution $N(0,\sigma^2)$ or $Lap(0,b)$, and $\sigma^2$ and $b$ are chosen using Proposition \ref{prop:HDP_mech}. \end{prop} The proof of this proposition is similar to that given on page 14 of \cite{Dwork2014} Algorithm 1 and hence is omitted.

 One common use of the composition property, post-processing rules, and additive mechanisms is in the optimization algorithms.
-For instance, in parametric estimation problems, legal requirements may need privacy-preserving parameter estimates.
+For instance, in parametric estimation problems, legal and regulatory requirements may need privacy-preserving parameter estimates.
 A common approach is to modify an existing optimization algorithm to obtain private parameter estimates.
 Widely used optimization algorithms, such as GD and NR algorithms, iteratively update the estimators.
 Using the additive mechanism, with Gaussian or Laplace perturbations, it is possible to achieve the required levels of privacy at each iteration and ensure that the final iteration produces a desired private estimator.
 These modified algorithms are called PGD and PNR algorithms.
 Several versions of these optimization algorithms have been explored in the context of M-estimators: \cite{avella2021privacy,chaudhuri2011differentially,chaudhuri2012convergence,chen2019renyi,dalenius1977privacy,slavkovic2012perturbed,wang2017selecting}.

-It is known that in the case of M-estimators, robustness is achieved by bounding the score functions, which leads to a loss in statistical efficiency.
-The utility of PGD and PNR algorithms for M-estimators rely on (i) the boundedness of the score function and (ii) the convexity of the loss function.
+It is known that M-estimators achieve robustness by bounding the score functions, which leads to a loss in statistical efficiency.
+The utility of PGD and PNR algorithms for M-estimators relies on (i) the boundedness of the score function and (ii) the convexity of the loss function.
 In contrast, MHDEs achieve robustness and efficiency simultaneously.
+Also, the score function of MHDEs is not always bounded, and the loss function is not necessarily convex.
 In this paper, we develop private optimization algorithms for MHDEs in parametric models.
-MHDEs have the property that they simultaneously achieve robustness and efficiency.
-However, the score function of MHDEs is not always bounded and the loss function is not necessarily convex.
-In the following section, we provide a detailed analysis of the utility of private optimization algorithms when applied to MHDEs.
+The following section provides a detailed analysis of their utility when applied to PMHDEs.
 We also address the efficiency of PMHDEs under some practical conditions.